TopazA/ras/README.md

 remote server.
 For each command, ras will establish a SSH connection, launch a command and return its result.

-ras is in alpha version and is VERY buggy at this point.
+ras is in alpha version and still buggy at this point.
 It does not support yet command who require terminal information such as mutt or slrn.